Ace Ventura: Personality

-In most appearances, Ace usually wears an unbuttoned Hawaiian shirt over a plain white A-shirt, with red and black, blue, red and pink, purple and orange, red and orange, pink and orange or pink and purple striped pants and black combat boots.
+In most appearances, Ace usually wears an unbuttoned Hawaiian shirt over a plain white A-shirt, with striped pants of various colors and black combat boots.

 Crossover with The Mask

 In the episode, "The Aceman Cometh" of The Mask: Animated Series, when Milo, the pet dog of Stanley Ipkiss, was stolen by Dr. Pretorius, Ipkiss calls Ace for help.
 Both Ipkiss/the Mask and Ace Ventura were the animated versions of characters portrayed by Jim Carrey himself.
 The crossover continued in the Ace Ventura: Pet Detective episode "Have Mask, Will Travel", in which Ace accidentally wears the mask on his buttocks, which assumes a face akin to his own and gains the ability to speak, suggesting a joke featured in Ace Ventura: Pet Detective of speaking while presenting his rump to Emilio and moving it akin to a speaking mouth.

 Reception

-Ace was ranked the 60th Greatest Movie Character in a November 2008 list by Empire.
+Ace was ranked the 60th greatest movie character in a November 2008 list by Empire.
 Despite his popularity, he was also voted one of the most annoying film characters ever in a British online poll.